gilnam74/vex-sneppet/Codex.md

 [Subtraction gives the vector between two points ](http://www.leadinglesson.com/subtraction-gives-the-vector-between-two-points)

 If we have 2 points, A and B, the representation of vector AB between this points would be the difference in coordinates of points B and A. v@AB = [B.x, B.y, B.z] - [A.x, A.y., A.z].
 [SRC](http://tutorial.math.lamar.edu/Classes/CalcII/Vectors_Basics.aspx)

+Multiply Vectors:
+A) By scalar (float, int): multiply each component by scalar --> multiply the length
+B) By vector:
+  B1) Scalar (DOT): Projection one vector onto another B2) Vector (CROSS): Find 3rt vector, perpendicular to the source vectors